ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 - California and New York lead in Hiring Demand.
 - Bellevue | Washington offers the Highest Average Salary ($184,500).
-- Biotech & Pharmaceuticals dominate Job Postings (112 posts).
+- Biotech & Pharmaceuticals dominate Job Postings (112 Posts).
 - Private Sector accounts for 55% of Total Openings.